Install Minikube on Oracle Linux

 Introduction

-Minikube is a popular tool for developers and administrators to run a fully functional Kubernetes cluster in their local environment.
+minikube is a popular tool for developers and administrators to run a fully functional Kubernetes cluster in their local environment.

 Although minikube is cross-platform, this tutorial only guides you through the installation and configuration of minikube with the podman driver.